losol/positor/readme.txt

 2. Click Upload and Choose File, then select the theme's .zip file.
 Click Install Now.
 3. Click Activate to use your new theme right away.

+Custom fields used in this theme:
+* Issue number for showing if the article was published in a printed issue: issue_number
+* Author alias for showing an author not registed as a user in WordPress: author_alias
+* Author bio for authors not registered as a user: author_bio

 == Frequently Asked Questions ==

 = Where can i find the source code and sass files? =

 Positor and it´s full source code is available at [GitHub](https://github.com/losol/positor).

 == Changelog ==